AyeshaMustafa16/OB-Tool/README.md

 # Website Builder

 ## Overview
-Portal Web Builder is a comprehensive web customization tool that allows users to design and customize website headers, footers, and various page sections through an intuitive interface.
-The application provides real-time previews of the changes, making it easy for users to build and visualize their website.
+Web Builder is a comprehensive web customization tool that allows users to design and customize website headers, footers, and various page sections through an intuitive interface.
+The application provides real-time previews of the changes, making it easy for users to build and visualize their websites.

 ---------------------------
 Installation Guide